bramus/devtools-extension-bug-sidebarpane-events/README.md

 # DevTools Extension setPage loop

-A browser extension to show that there’s a problem with `setPage()` when creating a DevTools extension.
+A empty browser extension to show that there’s a loop problem with `setPage()` when creating a DevTools extension in Firefox – https://bugzilla.mozilla.org/show_bug.cgi?id=1852246

 ## License